Fafa0079/HourLoggingBot/README.md

   - Add subteams/groups
   - Select hour approval channel
   - Toggle use of /verify
+  - Clear setup (Allows you to redo the setup process, clearing the previous one in the process.)
 - /verify: Add real name to hour logging.
 Togglable in /setup.
   - Will log your real name in the spreadsheet instead of the discord name if true in /setup
 - /log: Logs hours to the system.
 Three parameters: subteam/group, number of hours, description of work done.
 Message is sent to the selected hour approval channel. (selected in /setup)